Advanced LBO Modeling Test: Practice 3-Hour Tutorial

 - Additional Prepayment of Unitranche

-The mechanics of the revolver is no different from the previous Standard LBO Modeling Test, the only notable difference is the sponsors are given a much larger and fixed maximum capacity of $1,000 million:
+The mechanics of the revolver are no different from the previous Standard LBO Modeling Test.
+The only notable difference is that the sponsors are given a much larger and fixed maximum capacity of $1,000 million:

 JoeCo paid $409mm to acquire TeaCo in 2021 and did not have sufficient cash to fund this acquisition using the free cash flows it generates alone.
 Thus, $337mm was drawn from the revolving credit line as intended.

-While there is still significant flexibility for JoeCo to operate following the add-on acquisition, we included a "Revolver Compliance Check" that ensures the "Ending Available Capacity" never dips below zero.
+While there is still significant flexibility for JoeCo to operate after the add-on, we included a “Revolver Compliance Check” that ensures the “Ending Available Capacity” never dips below zero.

-This usage of the revolver as a funding source of an acquisition contradicts many of our past articles where we said the revolver is meant to meet short-term working capital requirements and act as a corporate credit card for emergencies.
+The usage of the revolver as an acquisition funding source contradicts many of our past articles, where we stated the revolver, in most cases, is meant to meet short-term working capital requirements and act as a “corporate credit card”.

-But when it comes to modeling tests, it is actually quite common for this type of assumption to be made where an add-on or a significant capital expenditure is funded using a revolver.
+But when it comes to modeling tests, it is actually quite common for this sort of assumption to be made, where an add-on or a significant capital expenditure is funded using a revolver.